Mom and I would spend quiet mornings together doing housework and errands in town.

 1 large escarole cleaned and chopped

-¼ lb. bacon 1 small onion chopped 2 cloves garlic minced 4 cans chicken broth 1 can cannelloni beans Dash nutmeg Salt and Pepper to taste Parmesan Cheese for topping
+¼ lb. bacon or pancetta 1 small onion chopped 2 cloves garlic minced 4 cans chicken broth 1 can cannelloni beans rinsed and drained Dash nutmeg Salt and Pepper to taste Parmesan Cheese for topping

 Fill a large bowl full of ice cold